Skip to main content

 6 mentions Positive Neutral Negative

-The game is praised for its strong atmosphere, featuring decent graphics and a compelling soundtrack that enhance its dystopian setting.
+The game is praised for its strong atmosphere, featuring decent graphics and a compelling soundtrack that enhance the dystopian setting.
 Elements like body enhancement mods and futuristic technology contribute to an immersive experience, making the atmosphere a key reason to engage with the game, even if gameplay may be lacking.

 • “It has the body enhancement mods, it has the dystopian atmosphere, the glowy tech stuff; even the sniper rifle looks suspiciously close to the Invisible War sniper rifle.”